heatblazer/udp-tcp-daemon/README.md

     5. GUI for the recorder is stub yet.
     6. I have to add Build/Install instructions and options to the BUILD section.
     7. Daemon logging must support sys/log functionality.
 Not done yet.
+    8. GUI must perform Goertzl algorithm for DTM and filtering the sample data.

 ## NOTES
     31.10.2016: now correctly records the samples from the incomming device.